 What is the eIBC?

-- We are pleased to introduce the new electronic Institutional Biosafety Committee (IBC) submission system which allows a direct interface between the IBC and the researchers, electronic approval information, real time access to forms and protocol information, and tracking of approval status.
+- The electronic Institutional Biosafety Committee (IBC) submission system which allows a direct interface between the IBC and the researchers, electronic approval information, real time access to forms and protocol information, and tracking of approval status.

 - The eIBC system tracks minimal protocol information to allow for reporting and maintenance of data required annually such as biosafety cabinet information.
 The forms researchers are familiar with completing for IBC registration such as the Recombinant DNA Research Questionnaire (RDRQ) and the Infectious Agent Questionnaire (IAQ) will still be utilized in an abbreviated format.

-How will I find my existing IBC protocol in eIBC?
+How will I find my IBC protocol in eIBC?

 - To find your IBC protocol click on "Submissions" on the left side of page.
 There will be multiple tabs, click on "All Submissions," this will show you all studies that you are associated with.